 - Glass Jars.
-These reusable glass spice jars are perfect for homemade seasonings.
+These reusable glass spice jars are perfect for homemade seasonings and dry rubs.

 - Measuring Spoons.
 These spoons have magnets that keep them together during storage.

-Further, spices react with heat.
+- Add the Rub Before, Not After.
+Because spice rubs react with heat, it’s important you season the salmon prior to applying heat.
 For example, the brown sugar in this recipe caramelizes as the salmon cooks and the spices bloom against the salmon’s moisture and the fats in the olive oil.